Beetlejuice: Sequel

-A sequel, Beetlejuice Beetlejuice, produced by Brad Pitt's studio Plan B Entertainment alongside Warner Bros., with Michael Keaton, Winona Ryder, and Catherine O'Hara reprising their roles, was released in theaters on September 6, 2024.
+A sequel, Beetlejuice Beetlejuice, produced by Brad Pitt's studio Plan B Entertainment alongside Warner Bros., with Keaton, Ryder, and O'Hara reprising their roles, was released on September 6, 2024.

 Video games

 Several video games based on Beetlejuice have been released.
 In 1991, LJN published a platformer for the Nintendo Entertainment System, developed by Rare, in which players control Betelgeuse and use scare-based abilities.
 A separate Game Boy title, Beetlejuice: Horrific Hijinx from the Neitherworld!
 (1992), also developed by Rare, was based on the animated series and featured side-scrolling gameplay.

-In September 2017, Lego Dimensions released :"Lego Dimensions: Beetlejuice Fun Pack" The release consisted of Betelgeuse as a playable character, maps based on locations in the film, and missions.
-It is not a standalone video game, but rather an expansion pack for the existing game Lego Dimensions.
-During the second season of MultiVersus, Betelgeuse was added as a playable character.
+A Beetlejuice-themed fun pack for the toys-to-life video game Lego Dimensions was released in September 2017.
+The pack includes a Betelgeuse minifigure and constructable Saturn's Sandworm, and adds a Beetlejuice-themed open-world area and battle arena to the game.
+In the Beetlejuice-themed open-world area, Betelgeuse is voiced by Christopher Swindle, Adam Maitland is voiced by Jeff Shine, Barbara Maitland and Delia Dietz are voiced by Krizia Bajos, and Harry the Head-Shrunken Hunter is voiced by Tom Kane.
+Betelgeuse also features prominently in an episode of Teen Titans Go! included as part of the game.
+In the Teen Titans Go! episode, when the Titans travel to the Lego world, Raven summons Betelgeuse by saying his name three times and gets to go to the Beetlejuice world.
+Betelgeuse says if Raven wants to win the Lego building competition, she should resort to cheating and use magic, but tricks her into making a giant gargoyle that the Titans have to fight.

+Beetlejuice is represented in the platform fighter MultiVersus as part of its second season, with Christopher Swindle reprising his role.